zbw/zbw-digitales-archiv/README.md

 ### Usage

-First there must be a list of ppn-ids, one per line.
+First there must be a list of ppn-ids (one per row) in a file.
 A ppn (PICA production number) is a unique record identifier for bibliographic records.

 Run the script by calling the shell script with specification of the ppn file as parameter.